-The International Mobility Conference (IMC) Executive Committee is excited to welcome practitioners, researchers, and associated professionals in the field of orientation and mobility (O&M) to Gothenburg, Sweden for IMC17, 22–25 April 2021.
+The International Mobility Conference (IMC) Executive Committee is excited to welcome practitioners, researchers, and associated professionals in the field of orientation and mobility (O&M) to to a digital ONLINE Conference for IMC17, 23–25 April 2021.

 The vision of IMC is to further the level of expertise for mobility instructors through an international exchange of ideas and information.
 In pursuit of this vision, the scope of the conference will encompass the global community addressing issues affecting the mobility of those with a visual impairment throughout the world.
 This will include mobility practitioners (teachers, O&M Instructors and Guide Dog Instructors), service users, researchers and other workers or professionals from any discipline directly or indirectly involved in mobility issues, such as traffic engineers, accessibility advisors, and product developers.

 Each IMC conference provides us the opportunity to renew friendships and to make new friends from around the world, and to celebrate our dedication to providing safe and efficient travel to those with visual impairments.

 We look forward to welcoming you as presenters and participants to IMC17.

 IMC Executive Committee